-If it is determined that it is appropriate to initiate an FIE after the review of the referral and preliminary procedures, the local school district representative must notify the parent/guardian and requestor (if not the parent/guardian) of this decision within 14 school days of the school's receipt of the request through the Parent/Guardian Notification of Decision Regarding a Request for an Evaluation form and Notice of Procedural Safeguards for Parents/Guardians of Students with Disabilities form.
-In addition, a team of individuals, including the parent/guardian, must also convene to design the evaluation and prepare the Parent/Guardian Consent for Evaluation form for the parent/guardian's signature within the same 14-school-day period.
+If it is determined that it is appropriate to initiate an FIE after the review of the referral and preliminary procedures, the local school district representative must notify the parent/guardian and requestor (if not the parent/guardian) of this decision within 14 school days of the school's receipt of the request through the Parent/Guardian Notification of Decision Regarding a Request for an Evaluation and Procedural Safeguards.
+In addition, a team of individuals, including the parent/guardian, must also convene a meeting to design the evaluation and prepare the Parent/Guardian Consent for Evaluation form for the parent/guardian's signature within the same 14-school-day period.
 This process is referred to as the Assessment Planning process.
-The parents/Guardians of Students with Disabilities at least three school days prior to the Assessment Planning meeting.
-If the parent/guardian cannot attend/participate in the Assessment Planning meeting within the 14-school-day period, the team should proceed and conduct the meeting via the steps below, as the assessment plan must be provided to the parent/guardian within the 14-school-day period.
+The parent/guardian is provided the Procedural Safeguards and Notice of Conference at least three school days prior to the Assessment Planning meeting.
+If the parent/guardian cannot attend/participate in the Assessment Planning meeting within the 14-school-day period, the team proceeds and conducts the meeting via the steps below, as the complete assessment plan must be provided to the parent/guardian within the 14-school-day period.

-NOTE: For students suspected of or identified as having dyslexia, dyscalculia, or dysgraphia, a referral should be initiated, and an Assessment Planning meeting should be convened.
+NOTE: For students suspected of or identified as having dyslexia, dyscalculia, or dysgraphia, a referral should be initiated, and an Assessment Planning meeting convened.